danh21/8086_Basic_Projects/README.md

     - isPrime: enter the value in range of 0-9.
 Program specifies that value is the prime number or not.

     - upper_lower: converts uppercase letter to lowercase letter and vice versa.

+    - printSequence:
+        + Version 1: enter the value N in range of 0-9.
+Program shows that value N times.